nnekandubishi/applied-machine-learning-project/README.md

 3. **Ethical Considerations**:
    - Discusses potential biases and ethical risks associated with clarity-based content rejection.

-### Disclaimer
-This repository contains code and data for educational purposes as part of my coursework. **Please do not copy or reuse this code for your own coursework or projects without permission.**

 ## Results
 Both models perform above baseline, meeting the client's success criteria, with further refinement suggested for enhanced generalisation and clarity evaluation.